SquidHub for developers

 The architecture you care about

 - Encrypted at rest.
-Message text, squid system prompts, uploaded files — all ciphertext in the database (AES-256-GCM).
+Message text, squid system prompts, uploaded files · all ciphertext in the database (AES-256-GCM).
 Structural metadata stays plaintext by design.
-The threat model is documented; see the manifesto for the why.
+The full threat model, including what at-rest encryption does not cover, is on the security page.

 - Per-channel serialization.
 Multi-agent